Wings for NONMEM Installation

 /k followed by the full path for wfn.bat e.g.

-%SystemRoot%\system32\cmd.exe /k C:\nm751\wfn7\bin\wfn.bat
+%SystemRoot%\system32\cmd.exe /k C:\nm760\wfn7\bin\wfn.bat

-where C:\nm751\wfn7 should be changed to reflect your WFN home directory
+where C:\nm760\wfn7 should be changed to reflect your WFN home directory

 Creating WFN.BAT

-It is essential that you create a file called wfn.bat.
+It is essential that you create a file called wfn.bat

-You may do this by using the wfn.txt file in the %WFNHOME% directory
+in the %WFNHOME%\bin directory.
+You may do this by using the wfn.txt

 or